rmholmes/rmholmes.github.io/_pages/publications.md

 * *Holmes, R.*, Richet, O., Hague, B., Smith, G. and Spillman, C.: Seasonal outlooks for coastal high tide flooding.
 Submitted to **Natural Hazards**.

-* Bhagtani, D., Hogg, A., *Holmes, R.*, Constantinou, N. and Khatri, H.: [Impact of the North Atlantic Oscillation on the subtropical and subpolar gyres]( https://doi.org/10.48550/arXiv.2410.17089).
-Submitted to the **Journal of Geophysical Research - Oceans**.

 * McDougall, T., *Holmes, R.* and Gunn, K.: What sets the stratification in the abyss?.
 Submitted to **Journal of Physical Oceanography**.

 * Bhagtani, D., Hogg, A., *Holmes, R.* and Constantinou, N.: Unraveling how winds and surface heat fluxes control the Atlantic Ocean’s meridional heat transport.
 Submitted to **Geophysical Research Letters**.

 ### 2025

-* [48] *Holmes, R.*, Smith, G. and Spillman, C.: Seasonal sea level forecasts for the Australian coast. **Journal of Southern Hemisphere Earth System Science**, accepted.
+* [49] *Holmes, R.*, Smith, G. and Spillman, C.: [Seasonal sea level forecasts for the Australian coast](https://www.publish.csiro.au/ES/justaccepted/ES24047). **Journal of Southern Hemisphere Earth System Science**, accepted.

+* [48] Bhagtani, D., Hogg, A., *Holmes, R.*, Constantinou, N. and Khatri, H.: [Impact of the North Atlantic Oscillation on the subtropical and subpolar gyres]( https://doi.org/10.1029/2024JC021997).**Journal of Geophysical Research - Oceans**, 130 (6), e2024JC021997.

 ### 2024